 Specifically, Track Social identified that when a brand tweets 2-5 times per day they get more retweets per tweet, by up to 300%, compared to when a brand tweets only once a day.

-Five tweets per day is ideal for optimal engagement.
+Five tweets per day are ideal for optimal engagement.

 That is unless you’re a prolific tweeter and are more focused on overall reach and presence.
 In that case, you could aim for around 20 tweets per day.
 Track Social also found that when it came to reach, significant spikes in overall engagement (across all tweets) also occurred between 21-30 tweets.